cs3157/recitations/recitation-10.md

 previous (i.e., the node that points to it).
 It also maintains a tail pointer in addition to head, so it can append in O(1) constant time.

 This means that list does NOT define `operator[]` or anything similar - it has no random access, and it must do some pretty fancy stuff in its iterator.

-#### Dequeue ####
+#### Deque ####

 Also known as deque, and pronounced "deck", it's a doubly ended queue: like a vector with space on both the left and the right.
-(Dequeue and vector are in fact implemented differently, but it's a good mental model.
-Don't worry too much for 3157.)
+(Deque is actually implemented differently, but it's a good mental model.)

+#### Derived Containers ####

+Based on vector, list, and deque, there are several derived containers that use one of those as the underlying container.
+They include queue (uses either list or deque), priority queue (using vector or deque), and stack (using any).

 #### Set ####

-Sets provide very efficient lookup to see if an element is in the set, at the cost of losing the ordering.
-If you've taken data structures, you should be familiar with the hashing function ideas they're using.
-(If not, again, don't stress over it for 3157.)
+Sets provide very efficient lookup to see if an element is in the set, along with mathematical set operations like union, intersection, etc. They keep the elements sorted using the operator< function.
+(Unimportant detail: internally they use some type of self balancing binary search tree.)

+There's also an unordered set (unimportant detail: that uses a hash table).

 #### Pair and Map ####